ZxZ7/ZFundPredictor/README.md

   - `funds`: contains the **historical daily prices** of available funds during the selected period, plus the **daily returns** of the benchmarks (stock or bond index).

-  - `categorical`: contains all the short-term invariant features, including fund types, fund styles, asset size of funds, ranking scores (manager performance), asset allocation, and industry allocation.
+  - `categorical`: contains all the short-term invariant features, including fund types, fund styles, asset size, ranking scores (manager performance), asset allocation, and industry allocation.